Why Is Earning a High School Diploma (or Equivalent) So Important?

 People who have completed this level of education tend to find better jobs, earn better pay, and experience lower rates of unemployment.
 Plus, they have the chance to continue their education at colleges, universities, or career schools, which can lead to even better jobs and salaries.
-For example, just look at these facts from 2018:
+For example, just look at these facts from the Bureau of Labor Statistics for 2018:

-- Americans with a high school diploma (or equivalent) earned about 32 percent more money every week than those without one (based on median earnings).2
+- Americans with a high school diploma (or equivalent) earned about 32 percent more money every week than those without one (based on median earnings).

-- The unemployment rate was 1.5 percentage points higher for people without a high school credential than for those with one.2
+- The unemployment rate was 1.5 percentage points higher for people without a high school credential than for those with one.

-- For people who went on to complete a post-secondary education, associate's degree holders earned about 56 percent more than those without a high school diploma, and bachelor's degree holders earned nearly 117 percent more.2
+- For people who went on to complete a post-secondary education, associate degree holders earned about 56 percent more than those without a high school diploma, and bachelor's degree holders earned nearly 117 percent more.